cncf/tag-observability/observability-charter.md

 - Best practices for meaningful alerting, queries, and operational dashboards including how to manage things including rules, definitions, thresholds and policies.
-- How developers, operators, SRE, IT, and other actors comprehend, process, and reason on distributed cloud-native systems.
+- How developers, operators, Site Reliability Engineers (SRE), IT Engineers, and other actors comprehend, process, and reason on distributed cloud-native systems.
 - Projects that incorporate novel & insightful approaches to utilizing observability data such as:
   - ML, model training, Bayesian networks, and other data science techniques that enable anomaly & intrusion detection.
-  - correlating resource consumption with costing data to reduce the total cost of cloud native infrastructure
+  - Correlating resource consumption with costing data to reduce the total cost of cloud native infrastructure
   - Using observability data exposed by service meshes, orchestrators, and other metric sources to inform continuous deployment tooling (e.g. Canary